CDC can't stop evictions, as Biden calls on states to act

 “The president is clear: If some states and localities can get this out efficiently and effectively there’s no reason every state and locality can't,” Sperling told reporters at Monday's White House briefing.
 “There is simply no excuse, no place to hide for any state or locality that is failing to accelerate their emergency” rental assistance.

-Sperling said the administration will look for additional legal avenues.
+Sperling said the administration will keep looking for additional legal avenues to keep people in their homes.
 Yet he also stressed the complexity of the problem by also saying that the Trump administration developed guidelines for providing aid to renters and landlords that were unworkable.
 Those guidelines which required extensive documentation were changed once Biden was in office.

 “This is not an easy task," Sperling said.
 “We as a country have never had a national infrastructure or national policy for preventing avoidable evictions.”